 For the School Direct route you will undertake work experience in at least two schools where, with the support and guidance of school-based mentors and University tutors, you will apply your University-based learning to the school environment and support of children and young people's learning.

 Liverpool Hope strives to provide opportunities for teacher training to all and is committed to encouraging recruitment and supporting retention of trainees from a black or minority ethnic background.
 We accept International applications for all of our PGCE courses.

-The School of Teacher Education is seeking highly-motivated future teachers to undertake our Teacher Training programmes for September 2017 entry (Please note: PGCE Early Years, PGCE Primary 5-11, and PGCE Secondary Physical Education are now closed for September 2017 entry, but please contact us to enquire about 2018 applications).
+The School of Teacher Education is seeking highly-motivated future teachers to undertake our Teacher Training programmes for September 2018 entry.

 We are delighted that you are considering applying for a place on one of our initial teacher training courses.
 Liverpool Hope is one of the largest providers of such courses in the UK and also, we believe, one of the very best.
 We are particularly proud of our overall 99% student satisfaction rate* and the fact that our graduate teachers are among the most sought after by schools, as evidenced by our well-above average employability rates.

 The School of Teacher Education’s BA QTS, PGCE, School Direct and PGDE programmes are now open for September 2017 start, and we are delighted to confirm that as a result of our recent successes, we have been given a generous allocation of places for all our Teacher Training courses.

 You can apply for all our courses via the UCAS website.

 If you require any further information about any of our programmes, please contact: